 One of the most popular events in Japan, the Sapporo Snow Festival attracts millions of visitors each year.
 What makes it so popular are the snow and ice sculptures, some of which are incredibly intricate and detailed.
 A great pick whether you’re traveling with family or on a romantic getaway, this is truly something you can only experience in Hokkaido.
 Best of all, because it takes place in Sapporo, it’s easy to get to.
 You can fly into the city, take part in a walking tour of the area, and enjoy all the special events while witnessing the incredible snow and ice art.

-No matter when you go to Hokkaido, there’s fun to be had, but in the wintertime, it offers unique experiences.
+No matter when you go to Hokkaido, there’s fun to be had, but it offers unique experiences in the wintertime.
 If you’re a fan of cold weather activities, there’s no better place for a vacation than Hokkaido!

 Other articles you might enjoy

 Gregg Maxwell Parker is an author and screenwriter best known for the book Troublemakers.
 Originally from the United States, he moved to Kobe in 2018.
 Gregg and his wife, Eriko, are the minds behind the blog As Seen In Japan, where they share pictures and stories from everyday Japanese life.
 They can be found on Twitter and Instagram.